mudit-wc/pizza-appiness/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.

+## Project Architeture
+ PizzaAppiness containes `Shared Module`, which containes the reusable components used by the project and integrated in the `Features Module`.

+## Install dependencies
+Run `npm install` to install the node modules.

+## External Dependencies
+Angular Material, Bootstrap

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.